clayh53/tufte-jekyll/_posts/2020-04-13-Edge-Cases.md

 ### Liquid tag parsing strangeness

-Example of the proper way to write an url inside a Liquid full-width image tag.
+Example of the proper way to write an url inside a *Liquid* full-width image tag.

 This code: ```{{ '{% fullwidth "assets/img/rhino.png" "Tuftes pet rhino (via <a href=\"//www.edwardtufte.com/tufte/\">Edward Tufte</a>)" ' }} %}```

+produces the following image with a title.
+Notice that I have had to escape the double quotes in the HTML with a backslash.
+Also, the example above leaves out the single quote in 'Tufte's" because of the topsy-turvy way that you have to escape the escapes in code sections that are used for illustrative purposes in this text.
+Bottom line is that there are occasionally some odd interactions between the Markdown parser, custom *Liquid* tags and HTML.
 {% fullwidth "assets/img/rhino.png" "Tufte's pet rhino (via <a href=\"//www.edwardtufte.com/tufte/\">Edward Tufte</a>)" %}